 - Practice controlled breathing, meditation, biofeedback, and other strategies to help you relax and redirect your thoughts when they become negative.

 - Go for a walk, jump up and down, shake your muscles, or do whatever is right to ease your feelings of anxiety before the performance.

 - Connect with your audience: smile, make eye contact and think of them as friends.

 - Keep in mind that stage fear is usually worse before the performance, and often disappears once it starts.

-You can manage your relationship with stage fear by working with it instead of running away and allowing it to take you to the "zone" of peak performance described by professionals around the world.
-Taking into consideration the mental and physical strategies to transform your nervous energy into directed energy before and during your presentation, you can enjoy this moment being the center of attention.
+You can manage your relationship with stage fright by working with it instead of running away and allowing it to take you to the optimal performance “zone” described by professionals around the world.
+Taking into consideration the mental and physical strategies to transform your nervous energy into directed energy before and during your presentation, you will be able to enjoy this moment being the center of attention.
 And when your thesis is developed with all the parameters of structure and quality, demanded worldwide, you do not have to feel stage fright.
-And at Online-tesis.com, we are here to fulfill them.
+And in Online-tesis.com,we are here to fulfill them.

 Caral, J. y González B. (2013).
 Efectos de la PNL sobre el miedo escénico de estudiantes universitarios.
 Opción, Año 29, nº 71, pp. 90-106.